erbombla/salon/README.md

 #### By **Eric Bomblatus**

 ## User Stories

+_As a salon owner:_

-* As a salon owner, I want to view, add, update and delete stylists.
+* View, add, update and delete stylists
-* As a salon owner, I want to view, add, update and delete clients.
+* View, add, update and delete clients
-* As a salon owner, I want to add clients to a stylist.
+* Add clients to a stylist

 _Additional Requirements_

 Please use the following names for your databases:

   * Production Database: hair_salon